To build a great boot, it all starts with the leather.

 Certain leathers will stretch to fit the customer’s foot better than others.
 Calfskin, kangaroo, ostrich and elephant generally will conform better to the foot than the reptiles.
 Reptiles, shark and stingray won’t give much to the pressure of the foot.
 The reason for this is the softer leathers may “shrink” down slightly when the last is removed since they have a tendency to be more springy and stretchable.
 However, when they are worn, they will ease back out conforming to the foot.
 If a soft leather boot fits a bit tight to begin with, it will gradually become less tight.
 This is a good thing to remember when you fit customers with foot problems.
 The harder-finish leathers must be fitted more exactly.
 A tight boot over the instep or across the ball in one of these hard leathers will remain tight and may be painful.
 Boot makers insist whatever kind of leather is used in a boot, it has to be kept clean.
 Dirt, dust, grime and dryness deteriorate all leather.
 Rough-out boots should be cleaned with a brass suede brush.
 If any boot gets wet, it should never be dried quickly close to a heat source.
 Wet boots should dry gradually and slowly - preferably while being worn.
 Then the oils should be restored with Lexol conditioner.
 After conditioning, apply lanoline based colored polish to restore deep color to the leather.
 Spray polish or liquid polish tend to dry out the leather and should be avoided.
 Rough-out leathers can be sprayed with aerosol silicone material to help them become more water-repellent if desired.
 Silicone spray on smooth leathers tends to leave a gummy residue that prevents good shine.
 There is no footwear like an ALL LEATHER boot.
 The leather components not only allow the foot to breathe but also conform to the foot with wearing.

-Leather for outsoles and insoles are vegetable tanned in pits.
-The leather is suspended by clamps in a pool of tannins, usually tree bark and wood-soaked water, which stop the decomposition process of the hide and allow the pores of the skin to relax.
+Leather for outsoles and insoles are tanned by soaking in tanning from tree bark and wood-soaked water, which stops the decomposition process of the hide and allow the pores of the skin to relax.
 At the end of 90 days of soaking, when the leather is removed, it is put into a tanning drum and solids (starch etc.) are stuffed into the hide making it quite heavy and thick when it dries.
 The leather is then dried and rolled under pressure to increase its stiffness.
 The sole bends are taken from the center of the hide, and the insoles are taken from the shoulders and bellies.
 The sole leather is rolled longer and with much more pressure making it firmer than the insole leather.